bengagobengago

 4. Offsite Ads can add 12-15% when triggered

-5. Always price products with fees in mind
+6. Always price products with fees in mind—aim for 12-15% buffer minimum

 By understanding exactly where your money goes, you can price strategically, make informed decisions about optional features like Offsite Ads and Etsy Plus, and ultimately run a more profitable Etsy shop.